 Spending time amongst the tree-lined paths or pausing on the Woodland Walk will allow you to soak up these sounds, but don’t forget to look up.
 There is a hive of activity in and amongst the tops of the trees to be enjoyed.
 From spotting feathery silhouettes against the backdrop of the changing skies to hearing the fevered pecking of a woodpecker, with its resonating 'drumming', instantly recognisable.
 The woodland offers some magical mindful moments as our resourceful little birds go about their business.

-Numbers of avocet start to build and peak at over 1000 and black-tailed godwit at around 2000, which is an impressive spectacle.
-Expect a riot should a merlin or peregrine come hawking over the lagoon as birds take flight in fright en-masse.
+Expect a riot should a merlin or peregrine come hawking over the lagoon as birds take flight in fright en-masse, offering another wildlife spectacle.